 All through the spring and summer they eat grass and we have to keep them moving from field to field and from paddock to paddock.
 That is my Number One Job – helping to move the sheep.
 Moving sheep from place to place is my favourite.
 Sometimes I think I could even just move sheep around in the paddock that they are in but I am not allowed to do that.
 That is not my job.
 If I even think about doing that, I am being a Bad Dog, so I don’t do that.
 Even though sometimes I want to.
 Because I am a Good Boy.

 So, that is how we get the sheep into the sheds.
 I help.
 Of course, I don’t make the plans or do any of the ‘in charge’ bits - I do as I am told.
-I listen to The Boss and He tells me where to go.
+I listen to Alpha-Dad and He tells me where to go.

 Getting the sheep down to the farm is the easy part.
 We go through the fields and usually there are lots of peoples around to help if we need to cross a road.
 For safety.
 Cars are dangerous.
 Very dangerous.
 So down the fields we go, running and running.
 I can run so fast when I go downhill!
 But I must always stay behind the sheep.
 That is my job.
 Because I am a Good Boy.